Santa Maria dei Miracoli and Santa Maria in Montesanto: Santa Maria in Montesanto

-Santa Maria in Montesanto, erected over a church with the same name that lay at the beginning of Via del Babuino, was occupied by Carmelite monks.
+Santa Maria in Montesanto, erected over a church with the same name that lay at the beginning of Via del Babuino, was occupied by Carmelite friars.
 The name Montesanto (Holy Mountain) referred to Mount Carmel in Israel.
 The construction of the present church was begun on July 15, 1662, under the patronage of Cardinal Girolamo Gastaldi, and finished in 1675, with other additions by 1679.
 Originally designed by Carlo Rainaldi, the plans were revised by Gian Lorenzo Bernini, and ultimately completed by Carlo Fontana.
 A belfry was added in the 18th century.
 The statues of saints on the exterior have been attributed to Bernini's design.
 The interior has an elliptical plan, with a dodecagonal cupola.
 In 1825, the church was made a minor basilica.

 On August 10, 1904, Angelo Giuseppe Roncalli, the future Pope John XXIII, was ordained to the priesthood by Patriarch Giuseppe Ceppetelli in this church.